What TV show would you choose?

 Five actors from the British show MIRANDA.
 A woman is sitting forward on a couch giving a vexing smile.

-Then, there’s DOC MARTIN.
+And DOC MARTIN!
 Oh, to be a teacher at Louisa’s school.
 I love Doc’s quirks.
 At some level, he was the inspiration for little Sam McCraig in BEWITCHING ANDIE.

 Or an investigator on the edgy series LINE OF DUTY.
 The ensemble acting team in DEATH IN PARADISE is terrific.
 I could live on Saint Marie and work at Catherine’s Bar in a heartbeat.
 Over the years, they have made many cast changes, but I love them all!